Has it been a long time since you’ve been a student? Take the chance – why not you? Why not now?

 Please request any official high school transcripts, any official college transcripts and any ACT/SAT scores to be submitted to the Admissions Office.

 These items need to be completed on campus.
-If you have special needs or a disability, call the Learning Assistance Lab (734) 384-4167 to set up an appointment with a special needs counselor.
+If you have a disability or need accommodations, call the Learning Assistance Lab (734) 384-4167 to set up an appointment with a Disability Services counselor.

 MCCC requires that new students complete the Accuplacer Exam or have appropriate scores on the ACT/SAT.
 The Accuplacer exam identifies current skill levels in math, English, and Reading and could impact which courses in which you may enroll.
 Please visit the Testing Center on the Main Campus, which is located in the La-Z-Boy Center.
 Call (734) 384-4255 for a schedule of testing times.
 Testing is also available at the Whitman Center in Temperance in Room 1.
 Call (734) 847-0559.